swingley/san-diego-neighborhoods/README.md

 ### Make a map

-Leaflet, along with [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore) makes putting the data on the map trivial.
+Leaflet, along with [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore) makes putting the data on a map trivial.
 The fun part came when building the search UI.

 I went with a barebones but custom auto-complete box.
 All the magic happens in [auto.js](../../tree/master/js/auto.js).
 There are lots of globals, and it kinda has a pasta vibe but it works.
 I'm trying not to stress or get too crazy with refactoring it since it works.
 Done is better than...blah blah blah.